 7. How to Meet People

-There are limitless ways to meet people when moving to Spain with family/kids.
-First, don’t be afraid to say, “yes,” when people invite you out.
+There are limitless ways to meet people when moving to Spain with family or kids.
+First, don’t hesitate to say “yes” when people invite you.
 If you have colleagues who want to show you the town, go with them.
-When parents invite your children on a play date, accept their invitation.
-The best way to get out and be social is to accept every invitation you receive.
+When parents ask their children on a play date, accept their invitation.
+Accepting every invitation you receive is the best way to get out and be social.

 Look for opportunities to get involved, have fun, and engage with the community every week.
 For example, if you like volunteering, look for a cause you support.
 There are festivals, activities, concerts, and other events happening all the time.
 Look for activities like these to bring your children to meet people, learn about the country’s culture, and have fun.
 Consider teaching or tutoring in the evenings or on weekends to those who would like to learn English as a way to meet new people, too.